mxro/maxrohde-web/content/posts/2019/2019-10-27-textures-and-lighting-with-react-and-three-js/index.md

 ---
-authors:
-- max
-blog: maxrohde.com
+title: 'Textures and Lighting with React and Three.js'
+date: '2019-10-27'
 categories:
-- javascript
+  - 'javascript'
-coverImage: version-4.png
-date: "2019-10-27"
 tags:
-- open-source
+  - 'open-source'
-- programming
+  - 'programming'
-- react
+  - 'react'
-- react-hooks
+  - 'react-hooks'
-- three-js
+  - 'three-js'
-title: Textures and Lighting with React and Three.js
+coverImage: 'version-4.png'
 ---

 In my previous three posts, I have developed a simple WebGL application using [react-three-fiber](https://github.com/react-spring/react-three-fiber) and [three.js](https://threejs.org/).
 In this post, I am adding texture loading and proper lighting to the application.